Yenn503/TriJector/README.md

-##🚀 TriJector
+🚀 TriJector

-A lightweight loader demonstrating the 3 fundamental process injection techniques on Windows.
-Ideal for red team research, malware analysis, or use as a base for further enhancements.
+TriJector is a lightweight Windows loader that demonstrates three core process injection techniques.
+Built primarily for educational and red team research use, this tool offers a modular and clear starting point for deeper exploration into advanced injection and evasion methods.

-🔧 Features:
+🔧 Features

-    Win32 API Injection
+• Win32 API Injection

-    NTAPI Injection
+• NTAPI Injection

-    Direct Syscall Injection
+• Direct Syscall Injection
-##💡 Purpose:

-For educational use and experimentation.
-Helps learners understand the mechanics behind process injection and how to build modular loaders.
-##⚠️ Disclaimer:

-This project is intended for ethical research and learning purposes only.
-Do not use it for malicious activity.
+💡 Purpose

+This project is meticulously designed to:

+    Help students and security researchers grasp the intricacies of low-level Windows injection methods.

+    Serve as a robust base for developing more sophisticated loaders, bypass techniques, or custom implants.

+    Clearly demonstrate the operational distinctions between userland (Win32 API), native API, and direct syscall injection.